liusl104/redis-cli/README.md

                      (if both are used, this argument takes precedence).
   --user <username>  Used to send ACL style 'AUTH username pass'.
 Needs -a.
   --pass <password>  Alias of -a for consistency with the new --user option.
+  --no-auth-warning  Don't show warning message when using password on command
+                     line interface.
+  --askpass          Force user to input password with mask from STDIN.
+                     If this argument is used, '-a' and REDISCLI_AUTH environment variable will be ignored.
 ```